Dobiasd/FunctionalPlus/README.md

 |               0.632 s |      0.641 s |        0.627 s |
 ```

-So the compiler seems to do a very good job in optimizing and inlining everything to basically equal machine code performance-wise.
+So the compiler seems to do a very good job optimizing and inlining everything to basically equal machine code performance-wise.

 The more complex functions though sometimes could be written in a more optimized way.
 If you use FunctionalPlus in a performance-critical scenario and profiling shows you need a faster version of a function [please let me know](https://github.com/Dobiasd/FunctionalPlus/issues) or [even help improving FunctionalPlus](https://github.com/Dobiasd/FunctionalPlus/pulls).

-FunctionalPlus internally often can operate in-place if a given container is an r-value (e.g. in chained calls) and thus avoid many unnecessary allocations and copies.
+FunctionalPlus internally often can operate in-place if a given container is an r-value (e.g. in chained calls) and thus avoids many unnecessary allocations and copies.
 But this is not the case in all situations.
 However, thanks to working with a multi-paradigm language one easily can combine manually optimized imperative code with `fplus` functions.
 Luckily experience (aka. profiling) shows that in most cases the vast majority of code in an application is not relevant for overall performance and memory consumption.
 So initially focusing on developer productivity and readability of code is a good idea.

 Comparison with range-v3